equinor/Aga8Calc/docs/usermanual.rst

       - Helium
       - Argon

+    - `NamespaceURI` is the namespace URI for the OPC node to read.
+      If this is empty, the DefaultNamespaceURI will be used.
-    - `Tag` is the OPC item to read the value from.
+    - `Identifier` is the OPC identifierType and identifier of the node to be read from.
     - `ScaleFactor` is used to scale the individual component values into the mol fraction range from 0-1.
     - `Value` is used to set a constant value for the component.